Maintenance break in the OmaKela e-service on 18 August at 6–8 More information

-If you do not pay back the debt or your income is not high enough to make a payment plan, the debt will be transferred to the enforcement authorities for collection.
+Kela transfers the debt to the enforcement authorities for collection if you do not pay back the debt or your income is not high enough to make a payment plan.

-You can be exempted from paying interest on student loan debt owed under the loan guarantee for any period in which your average taxable income does not exceed the maximum income limit.
+You can be exempted from paying interest on the amount owed under the loan guarantee for any period in which your average taxable income does not exceed the maximum income limit for interest assistance.
 The income limit is higher if you have dependent children of your own or if dependent children of your spouse or partner are living with you.

-- If you have only recently become unemployed, exemption from the payment of interest is usually granted for a maximum of 3 months (= month of application + 3 subsequent full calendar months).
+- If you have only recently become unemployed, you can be granted exemption from the payment of interest for a maximum of 3 months (= month of application + 3 subsequent full calendar months).

-- If you have been unemployed for an extended period, exemption is usually granted for a maximum of 6 months (= month of application + 6 subsequent full calendar months).
+- If you have been unemployed for an extended period, you can be granted exemption for a maximum of 6 months (= month of application + 6 subsequent full calendar months).

 You can be granted exemption from payment of the whole debt if

-- your income is less than the maximum income limit and
+- your income is less than a specified limit

 - you are permanently incapable of work or you have been continuously incapable of work for at least 5 years.

-Kela can only grant exemption from payment when Kela collects a student loan from you.
-Kela cannot grant exemption from payment if the bank collects a student loan from you.
+Kela can only grant exemption from payment when Kela recovers a student loan from you.
+Kela cannot grant exemption from payment if the bank recovers a student loan from you.

-- on the application form titled Maksuvapautus opintolainan takaussaatavasta (OG6)
+- Complete the application form Maksuvapautus opintolainan takaussaatavasta OG6 (PDF, in Finnish).

-Waiving collection of student loan in the case of death
+Waiving recovery of student loan in the case of death

 Collection of student loan debt is waived upon death.
 If the student loan is being collected by Kela, Kela is notified of the death automatically and informs the estate of the decision to waive collection.